mdalgitsis/mec-edge-site/README.md

 A graphical illustration of the integration of the MEC and the OSM alongside with their monitoring components of the BIND5G architecture is shown in the figure below:

 ![](miscellaneous/MEC_OSM_interaction.png)

-- MEC listens to a VM with ip 192.168.15.178 of the small-scale Openstack server
-- MEC-Prometheus server listens to a pod with ip 192.168.15.178:30090
-- MEC-Grafana listens to a pod with ip 192.168.15.178:10296 and with the following credentials: user: admin, password: prom-operator
-- Amarisoft exporter pod, which is running in MEC, is configured to connect with large-scale 5g network (192.168.15.209) to request core and radio metrics
-- OSM-Prometheus pod listens to 192.168.15.172:9091 from Vicomtech´s internal network
-- OSM-Grafana pod listens 192.168.15.172:3000 from Vicomtech´s internal network
-- --k8s_monitor add-on installs another Prometheus server to monitor the cluster that hosts OSM in the monitoring namespace and this Prometheus pod Prometheus pod listens to 192.168.15.172:30090 from Vicomtech´s internal network

 A high-level block representation with all the BIND5G components is presented here, where the red arrows show how OSM manages and orchestrates the whole arcitecture: